shinepress/framework/README.md

 The primary purpose of the framework is to allow the configuration of a plugin/theme component using attributes.

+Note: this is an example only, for actions and filters the [shinepress/hooks](https://packagist.org/packages/shinepress/hooks/) package is recommended.

 ```php

 use ShinePress\Framework\Attribute\MethodAttributeInterface;